nvda-es/devguides_translation/original_docs/NVDA-Add-on-Development-Guide.md

 NVDA provides two methods for creating or manipulating specialist, or overlay objects (or classes), each suited for different needs:

 * `event_NVDAObject_init(self, object we're dealing with)`: If you wish to override certain attributes of a control such as its role or label (name), you can use this method to ask NVDA to take your "input" into account when meeting objects for the first time (or initialized).
-For instance, if the control has the window class name of TForm (seen on many Delphi applications), you can ask NVDA to treat this control as a standard window by assigning obj.role = ROLE_WINDOW (see control types dictionary for list of available roles).
+For instance, if the control has the window class name of TForm (seen on many Delphi applications), you can ask NVDA to treat this control as a standard window by assigning obj.role = controlTypes.Role.WINDOW (see control types module for list of available roles).
 * `chooseNVDAObjectOverlayClasses(self, object, list of classes)`: This allows NVDA to use your own logic when dealing with certain objects.
 For example, this is useful if you wish to assign custom gestures for certain parts of a program in your app module (in fact, many app modules define objects to deal with certain parts of a program, then uses chooseNVDAObjectOverlayClasses to select the correct object when certain conditions are met).
 These custom objects must be based on a solid object that we wish to deal with (mostly IAccessible is enough, thus most overlay objects inherit from, or is the child or specialist class of IAccessible objects).
 In certain situations, you can use this method to drop a property from an object, such as telling NVDA to not treat this object as a progress bar by removing progress bar behavior from this object.

 Note that in case of the second method, the class(s) with the given name must be present in the file, which is/are inherited from a known base object (in Python, the syntax for the inheritance is `childClass(baseClass)`, and is usually read as, "this child class inherits from this base class".
 We'll see code like this later).